Child Protection Lawyers Brisbane

 1. Recognising the Need for Protection

 If you are concerned about a child’s safety due to physical harm, neglect, or exposure to family violence, the first step is identifying the issue.
-If you believe a child is at immediate risk, it’s crucial to act fast by either contacting child protection services or seeking legal advice.
+If you believe a child is at immediate risk, it’s crucial to act fast by either contacting Child Safety or seeking legal advice.

 If you’re a parent who has received notice of a child protection concern, it’s essential to act quickly and seek guidance.
-If you’re a concerned third party, you can reach out to child protection authorities or a lawyer to ensure the child’s wellbeing is prioritised.
+If you’re a concerned third party, you can reach out to Child Safety or a lawyer to ensure the child’s wellbeing is prioritised.

 3. Child Protection Care Plans & Orders

-When child protection services determine that a child cannot remain safely with their family, they may place the child in out-of-home care.
+When Child Safety determine that a child cannot remain safely with their family, they may place the child in out-of-home care.
 This decision can lead to care orders and arrangements designed to safeguard the child’s wellbeing.

-If you are a parent, our lawyers will help ensure the care arrangements are in line with the child’s best interests and work with child protection agencies to explore possible reunification or support services.
+If you are a parent, our lawyers will help ensure the care arrangements are in line with the child’s best interests and work with Child Safety to explore possible reunification or support services.
 For concerned parties, we can assist you in advocating for the child’s safety and wellbeing through appropriate legal channels.

-If a dispute cannot be resolved through mediation, the court may become involved.
-The Children’s Court or Family Court will make decisions based on the best interests of the child, considering all evidence, the child’s welfare, and the nature of the allegations.
+If Child Safety assess that a child is in need of protection they can apply for a Child Protection Order.
+If an application is made a Magistrate in the Children’s Court will make decisions based on the best interests of the child, considering all evidence, the child’s welfare, and the nature of the allegations.

-If you’re a parent facing court proceedings, we will ensure that your rights are protected, and your position is fully represented.
+If you’re a parent facing child protection proceedings and the intervention of the Department, we will ensure that your position is fully represented.
 If you are a concerned individual, our lawyers can help advocate for the child’s interests to ensure their safety and wellbeing is the focus of any court decisions.

 What types of Child Protection orders exist in Queensland?